dessertgrace/Parallelizing-Network-Model-of-Memory/README.md

 ./multi_ns_parallel -n 4 -p b_01 -t FATAL --caseID=ss -f 1
 ```

-Will execute a single simulation of the 25x25 neuron-per-layer network as used for strong scaling runs in our report on 4 cores. **NOTE**: you may issue this command on Stampede2 directly in your shell terminal in an _interactive session_ with at least an `-n 4` or `--ntasks=4` allocation or in a `slurm` bash script submitted from a login node using `sbatch` (again with at least an `-n 4` or `--ntasks=4` allocation).
+will execute a single simulation of the 25x25 neuron-per-layer network as used for strong scaling runs in our report on 4 cores. **NOTE**: you may issue this command on Stampede2 directly in your shell terminal in an _interactive session_ with at least an `-n 4` or `--ntasks=4` allocation or in a `slurm` bash script submitted from a login node using `sbatch` (again with at least an `-n 4` or `--ntasks=4` allocation).

 `-p b_01` runs simulations as specified in the properties file(s) matching props/ns_01*.props. `-t FATAL` instructs that only fatal errors be logged (**Note**: you need to specifiy a `-t` level, with a choice of  "FLOW", "DEBUG3", "DEBUG2", "DEBUG1", "DEBUG", "INFO1", "INFO", "WARN", "ERROR", "FATAL".
 I'm not clear on what they all do.). `-f` specifies that the graphs generated are saved to a file (in `.svg` format) instead of displayed on the screen.
 Finally `1` specifies that only 1 run is executed (values are averaged over multiple runs, i.e. if you ran with a number `>1`). `--caseId=ss` instructs `multi_ns_parallel` to create an output directory using the current date and time as name in `./out/ss/` into which all raw and post-processed data will be saved.